|The Hong Kong–Zhuhai–Macau

 set to be

-opened to traffic in October 2016, the project is at least a year late
+opened to traffic in October 2016, the project was a year late